-Now there are a couple different ways to make these.
-I just mix the “batter” up in a bowl and scoop it onto a hot pan with a bit of butter on it.
-You can however make the pancakes, dredge in a bit of flour and then fry in decent amount of oil.
+You can, however, make the pancakes, dredge in a bit of flour and then fry them in decent amount of oil.
 As much as the latter method sounds delicious, I’m a fan of my simpler, probably slightly healthier way.
-But now you now, and you can decide which way you prefer to do it 🙂 I’ve written down my simpler method in the recipe below!
-Enjoy!

-- In a bowl, stir together the mashed potatoes, egg, green onions, flour and salt and pepper to taste until completely combined.
+- In a bowl, stir together the mashed potatoes, egg (if using), green onions, flour and salt and pepper to taste until completely combined.

 - Heat a skillet over medium heat.
-When hot, add a little bit of butter to the pan, just enough to cover the whole surface.
+When hot, add a little bit of butter or olive oil to coat the pan, just enough to cover the whole surface.

 - Cook until golden on the bottom, then flip and cook until golden on the other side.
 Remove from the pan and top with sour cream and more green onions, or ketchup and serve.

 For vegan / paleo / Whole30, make sure to use olive oil instead of butter.